jessyoder/SQLAlchemy-Challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

-* I chose a start date and end date for your trip, December 23-31.
+* I chose a start date and end date for my trip, December 23-31.

 ### Precipitation Analysis

-* I designecd a query to retrieve the last 12 months of precipitation data, collected the summary statistics, and plotted the results.
+* I designed a query to retrieve the last 12 months of precipitation data, collected the summary statistics, and plotted the results.

 ### Station Analysis